India's massive preparation for Donald Trump visit 'unprecedented' | DW | 24.02.2020

 China's Xi Jinping and Japan's Shinzo Abe have also taken similar trips to the city, the largest in the state, but unnamed officials told Reuters news agency that the scale of preparations for Trump's visit were "unprecedented."

-The preparations for Trump's three-hour visit to the city cost civic authorities $13 million (€12 million), according to some estimates.
+Trump's three-hour visit to Ahmedabad may cost civic authorities $13 million (€12 million), according to some estimates.
 This includes a wall built to hide one of the slums adjacent to the road expected to be used by Trump.

 "Our people have lived here for three generations, but no one has created any facilities for us here," Keshi Saraniya, one of the slum's residents, told DW.
 "Important people pass by this road, but we're being hidden.
 Since they're spending so much money on the wall, why not use that to improve our community and provide better facilities for us?"

-Critics also expect the trip — Trump's first to India as president — to be high on pomp and symbolism but lacking in substance.
+Critics have also said they expect the trip — Trump's first to India as president — to be rich in pomp and symbolism but lacking in substance.

 Read more: India: Taj Mahal's tombs cleaned for first time in 300 years for Donald Trump